rtm-rs/rtm-rs.github.io/source/content/docs/core/quick-setup.md

 ^WARNING
 ActiveRecord and DataMapper provide global access to their components, but this is considered a bad practice in modern standards.
-ROM creates an isolated, local container without polluting global namespaces.
+RTM creates an isolated, local container without polluting global namespaces.
 This allows you to easily pass it around without being worried about accidental side-effects like conflicting database connections or configurations being overridden in a non-thread-safe